 Trimming for Roman-Jewish Fried Artichokes

-This is the least common of the preparation methods shown here, but it's handy to see it in case you ever want to prepare the classic Roman dish known as carciofi alla giudia (Jewish-style artichokes).
+This is the least common of the preparation methods shown here, but it's handy to see it demonstrated in case you ever want to prepare the classic Roman dish known as carciofi alla giudia (Jewish-style artichokes).

 The method is something of a cross between the two others above: The artichokes aren't trimmed all the way down to the heart, but the toughest portions are removed so that what's left is entirely edible.